albertattard/quickhacks-source/docs/unsorted/hyrums-law.md

 ## Hyrum's Law

-"_With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behaviors of your system will be depended on by somebody_"
+> _With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behaviors of your system will be depended on by somebody_